DR ANDREW LOTHIAN

 Originally trained in Town Planning, in 1973 he graduated in the UK with a MSc (Environmental Resources), and in 2001, graduated with a PhD for the dissertation, Landscape Quality Assessment of South Australia.

-He has presented papers at many conferences and seminars and has published on a wide range of subjects including:
+He has presented papers at many conferences and seminars, including overseas in Korea, England, New Zealand and the United States.
+He has published on a wide range of subjects including:

 - Environmental valuation